SadeqSoltani/coffee-shop-sales-analysis/Readme.md

 *5.2 Weather Impact Across Product Categories:* Coffee remains the highest-performing product category across all weather conditions, generating the strongest sales during both rainy and sunny periods.
 Tea also demonstrates strong performance during rainy conditions, reinforcing the relationship between colder or less favorable weather and hot beverage consumption.
 In contrast, categories such as smoothies and pastries contribute comparatively lower revenue across all weather scenarios.
 The significant decline in revenue during snowy conditions suggests that extreme weather may reduce customer mobility and overall store traffic.
 Operationally, this highlights the importance of weather-aware demand planning, particularly for staffing, inventory management, and promotional activities during high-performing weather conditions.

 *Strategic Recommendations:*
--Increase staffing and inventory readiness during rainy and sunny periods, which generate the highest customer demand.
+- Increase staffing and inventory readiness during rainy and sunny periods, which generate the highest customer demand.
--Use weather-based promotions and targeted marketing campaigns to capitalize on changing customer behavior.
+- Use weather-based promotions and targeted marketing campaigns to capitalize on changing customer behavior.
--Prioritize hot beverage promotions during rainy or colder conditions to maximize beverage sales.
+- Prioritize hot beverage promotions during rainy or colder conditions to maximize beverage sales.
--Develop contingency plans for severe weather conditions, where customer traffic and revenue decline significantly.
+- Develop contingency plans for severe weather conditions, where customer traffic and revenue decline significantly.
--Apply city-specific operational strategies, as weather impact varies across geographic markets.
+- Apply city-specific operational strategies, as weather impact varies across geographic markets.

 ------------------------------------------------------
 **Section 6.
 HOLIDAY & EVENT IMPACT ANALYSIS:**